 There are a variety of shipping materials you can use to secure the art.
 They include:

-1. Bubble Wrap
+1. Bubble packaging

 2. Mailing Tubes

 They are a popular packaging style, especially for rollable canvases that don't require frames.
-The versatile hard cardboard tubes are not prone to punctures and do the job perfectly with an extra layer of bubble wrap.
+The versatile hard cardboard tubes are not prone to punctures and do the job perfectly with an extra layer of bubble packaging.
 Some companies don't offer tube ends so you may want to tape them so they don't open during transit.

 3. A Reinforced Envelope